defiweb/go-anymapper/README.md

 mapping `int64` to `int8` may fail because `int64` can hold values larger than `int8`.
 This is also true for mapping numbers to byte slices or arrays.

+The above types refers to type kind, not to the actual type, hence `type MyInt int` is considered to be `int` as well.

 In addition to the above rules, the default configuration of the mapper supports the following conversions:

 - `time.Time` ⇔ `string` ⇒ converts string to or from time using RFC3339 format.